ljharb/npmignore/README.md

 test/actual
 ```

-And you want `.npmignore` to have:
+And you want `.dockerignore` to have:

 ```bash
 node_modules